vladfedoriuk/fais-internship/README.md

-The repository for the parameters parsing/extracting scripts.
+The repository for the parameters parsing/extracting scripts and webgui.
+## Scripts
 - *parser.py* is meant to parse and convert a configuration file into the database tables records
 - *extractor.py* is meant to extract the configurations into a single text file